Saint Matthew the Apostle

 What does the Bible say about his calling?

-"As Jesus went on from there, he saw a man named Matthew sitting at the tax collector's booth.
-'Follow me,' he told him, and Matthew got up and followed him" (Matthew 9:9) — a response recorded with no hesitation, negotiation, or explanation given.
+"As Jesus passed on from there, he saw a man called Matthew sitting at the tax office; and he said to him, 'Follow me.'
+And he rose and followed him" (Matthew 9:9) — a response recorded with no hesitation, negotiation, or explanation given.

 Why would Matthew's calling have scandalized people at the time?